 Formula warnings Aims at understanding of the errors #VALUE!, #REF!, #DIV/0!, #NAME?, #NULL! and #N/A that formulas produce under certain circumstances.

 Extract date from text Presents formulas and a VBA function for isolating a date from a text string that mixes the date with other text in no particular order.

-Month end Presents a formula for calulating the end of any month in the future without resort to VBA.
+Month end Presents a formula for calculating the end of any month in the future without resort to VBA.